acstud/lab1/README.md

 ./<script name>.sh
 ```

-From now on, the lab will be less tiring!
+By automating the development flow using scripts, the lab will be less tiring!

 ## Can I see a list of commands that I typed previously?

+Yes, use:

 ```console
 history